bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/syllabus.md

 **Time Commitment:**
 This is a core CS class and will demand a significant time commitment.
 It is critical that you budget your time accordingly.
+You should expect to commit 10 hours a week to meet the expectations of the course, and  more to excel.
 The actual time you spend on the class will vary from week to week as some topics---esp towards the middle of the semester---will be harder and may take more hours.
-You should expect to commit 10 hours a week to meet the expectations of the course, and  more to excel.

 Some of you will put in more or less time than suggested.
 That is normal.
 If you find that you struggle with discrete math (e.g. logarithms, exponents, etc) you will need to allocate more time to grasp those concepts --- hang in there, you just need more practice.
-If you finish faster, you neeed to work on the challenge problems provided with each lab.
+If you finish faster, you need to work on the challenge problems provided with each lab.

 **What you can expect from me:**